shivaaniket/ML-DS-Projects-Python/README.md

 # ML-DS-Projects-Python
 Machine Learning and Data Science Projects in Python

-Porjects with summary and code stored in respective folders
+Projects with summary and code stored in respective folders